ChakraLab/LEAPH/README.md

 **Pre-processing:** Details can be found in the Methods section of Furman et al., 2021.

-# Installation
-**Requirements:** Current version of LEAPH requires MATLAB installation.

-Future versions of LEAPH will be available with and without MATLAB installation.

-# Tutorial

 # References
 Furman, S.A., et al., 2021.
 In situ functional cell phenotyping reveals microdomain networks in colorectal cancer recurrence.